 Blogging can be liberating.
-You are probably here because you have heard that there are people out there who are making hundreds, thousands and even tens of thousands per year through their sites.
-The great thing about blogging is that you can write about the things that you love, and others that you do not love, while travelling around the world.
+You are probably here because you have heard that there are people out there who are making hundreds, thousands, and even tens of thousands per year through their sites.
+The great thing about blogging is that you can write about the things that you love, and others that you do not love, while traveling around the world.

 But if one blog can rake in, as an example, a thousand dollars per month or more, wouldn’t it be wise to create two or even more at once?
 That way you could double your income.
 Well, things are not that simple.
 This article is based on my own personal experiences as a blogger.

 What happens when you create multiple blogs at once

 Before creating multiple blogs you should create one blog and make it the best blog through your hard work.
 I have been blogging for over 5 years, and in that time, I have discovered that there are a number of advantages and disadvantages to having multiple blogs.
 My journey started with a generalized sort of blog that grew but at a rather slow pace.
 It’s one of the major failings of beginner bloggers, being too general.